zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-the-database/4/_index.md

 end
 ```

-The final thing to do is the replace the hard-coded password with the value in our encrypted data bag.
+The final thing to do is the replace the hard-coded database password with the value in our encrypted data bag.

 ```ruby
 # ~/chef-repo/cookbooks/web_application/recipes/database.rb